benbalter/benbalter.github.com/_posts/2015-03-08-open-source-best-practices-internal-collaboration.md

 Open source is about  growing a community.
 Often when we think about project stakeholders (and build or adopt workflows), we only look to those within our organization.
 When it comes to open source, you *must* ensure that those outside the firewall are on equal footing — in terms of access to information and ability to influence the project — as those outside the firewall.
 Simply put, developers are people too.

-The default government workflow is to hold synchronous, meatspace meeting in wood-paneled, formerly smoke-filled rooms.
+The default government workflow is to hold synchronous, meatspace meetings in wood-paneled, formerly smoke-filled rooms.
 Like a bad joke, you "had to be there" in order to be in on it.
 That's not how you foster a strong open source project.

 Imagine this: you maintain an open source project.
 A contributor spends a week building our a new feature they want to see incorporated and propose it.
 You as the maintainer, have to turn them down, because either you've been secretly tracking a change internally that will solve the problem, or worse, have had secret discussions internally that you want to take the project in a different direction.
 You'd better bet that contributor is never contributing to your project ever again (or any other project for that matter).